 In short, the force diagram is represented as a set of closed convex polyhedral cells, and each polyhedron represents one node (within the form diagram).
 Two polyhedral cells sharing the same brep face are equal to two adjacent nodes, interconnected by the rod.
 The intensity of the force in the rod is proportional to the area of the brep face, while the orientation is generated iteratively until its direction coincides with the normal vector of the face.

 The main goal of developing this tool was to automate the process of generating force diagrams, to rapidly examine different design solutions as well as to explore the possibilities of connecting 3D Graphic Statics with other Grasshopper tools.
-The plug-in provides components for subdividing polyhedral cells, form-finding processes, computing forces, generating cross sections, etc. With this digital tool architects, engineers, students and researchers can create a parametrically driven system that can generate optimal structures of a particular aesthetics.
+The plug-in provides components for subdividing polyhedral cells, form-finding processes, computing forces, generating cross sections, etc. With this digital tool architects, engineers, students and researchers can create a parametrically driven system that is able to generate optimal structures of a particular aesthetics.